EvergreenBasenjiClub/BasenjiOwnersManual/source/manuscript/Ch2-Living-with-a-Basenji.md

 In the course of crate training your puppy, several things should be done:

 1. Prior to crating your puppy for the first time, allow your puppy ample opportunity to investigate and explore the crate.
 But don't force him.

 2. When no one is free to supervise the puppy, it is probably best to crate him if he cannot otherwise be restrained from mischief.

 3. Nighttime is usually the most unnerving part of crate training, so here are a few suggestions:

-    (a) DO NOT place the crate in someone's bedroom.
+  1. DO NOT place the crate in someone's bedroom.
 Instead, find a quiet place where the temperature is moderate, as far from your sleeping quarters as possible.
 If this place can be darkened, so much the better.

-    (b) At bed time after feeding, toileting him, and saying good night to your puppy, place him in his crate, close the latch, turn off any lights if possible, and walk away.
+  2. At bed time after feeding, toileting him, and saying good night to your puppy, place him in his crate, close the latch, turn off any lights if possible, and walk away.

-    (c) It is very likely that your puppy will cry and complain very loudly about being left alone.
+  3. It is very likely that your puppy will cry and complain very loudly about being left alone.
 Avoid returning to his crate to quiet him, and do not take him out.
 If the crying bothers you, turn up your TV or radio, get ear plugs, or bury your head under the pillow and dream of when this stage is all over, for it will pass.
 This can last from 1 night to 1 week.
 The less you give in, the shorter the time.

-    (d) With each succeeding night the crying will get less and less.
+  4. With each succeeding night the crying will get less and less.
 Within a few nights, your puppy will be sleeping peacefully and quietly through the night.

 ## HOUSE TRAINING